dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

  <img width="1920" height="892" alt="Screenshot from 2026-02-19 14-34-11" src="https://github.com/user-attachments/assets/9505ac92-40a0-402b-985b-b92978160a33" />
 <img width="1254" height="175" alt="Screenshot from 2026-02-19 14-35-33" src="https://github.com/user-attachments/assets/ccca539f-4b0c-4c2d-a659-01f1c093a0fd" />

- - Now go inside models --> lib.spice file.
+ - Now go inside models ```--> lib.spice file```.
 We will see library files which are present for nfet and pfet.
-The corner files are present, include Typical, slow-fast and fast-fast corner files
+The corner files are present, include Typical, slow-fast and fast-fast corner files.
 <img width="1459" height="175" alt="image" src="https://github.com/user-attachments/assets/7ab57c72-c1a7-41b7-bd48-e51551e5f8b7" />

+ - Inside ```design```--> open day1 file.

 <img width="1920" height="892" alt="Screenshot from 2026-02-19 14-39-23" src="https://github.com/user-attachments/assets/3c74b2d6-3812-4b65-a3b3-5d61c48657f0" />

+ - Above we see Vdd varying from 0 to 1.8 volts with step size of 0.1V and Vgs sweeping from 0 to 1.8V and with step size of 0.2V
+ - Let us do the spice simulations:

 <img width="1920" height="892" alt="image" src="https://github.com/user-attachments/assets/22be82cf-e225-4d7c-be4e-7b62204dd0bd" />

+ - We will get the plot of Id vs Vds at different Vgs values.

 <img width="1920" height="892" alt="Screenshot from 2026-02-19 14-49-30" src="https://github.com/user-attachments/assets/4af7034e-b77b-44fa-a8c0-76b367cbb501" />

+- To check the value of Id for corresponding Vds and Vgs, just left click and see.

 <img width="308" height="155" alt="image" src="https://github.com/user-attachments/assets/221a3a0d-e586-45e4-920e-3380a637e8f4" />

 ##### L5 SPICE lab with Sky130 models

+- If we go inside models folder, we will see ```all.spice``` file.
+If we open it we will see the scale of Width and Length.

 - dddd